 The materials submitted for the jury’s consideration will not be returned and will become the property of Ford’s offices for Central America and the Caribbean.

-Proponents of the winning projects receiving the financial contribution from Ford Environmental Grants, commit to:
+The organizations of the winning projects receiving the financial contribution from Ford Environmental Grants, commit to:

 - Fill out a liability release authorizing Ford to use the materials submitted, information and images about their project for unrestricted dissemination in different mass and social media.

-- Participate in interviews and efforts to disseminate information about their project to be requested in prior coordination with Ford.
+- Participate in interviews and publicity efforts to disseminate information about their project to be requested in prior coordination with Ford.